kunxi/llox/gh-pages/src/content/chapters/block-and-scope.md

 block          → "{" declaration* "}" ;
 ```

-The lexer already emits `TOKEN_LEFT_BRACE` and `TOKEN_RIGHT_BRACE`,
-so only the parser gains a new rule.
-The syntax tree gets a
-`BlockStmt` node holding a list of statements:
+The syntax tree gets a `BlockStmt` holding a list of statements:

 ```cpp
 struct BlockStmt : Stmt {